Keith-S-Thompson/const-proposal-response/README.md

 And both reject it with `-std=c90 -pedantic-errors`.

-Furthermore, it's clear that neither gcc nor clang treats `n` in the example as an integer constant expression, as we can see by adding an attempt to use it in a case label:
+Furthermore, it's clear that gcc does not treat `n` in the example as an integer constant expression, as we can see by adding an attempt to use it in a case label:

 ```
 $ gcc -std=c17 -pedantic-errors -c c.c